Cancer and Your Finances

 People accessing super early because of a terminal illness might also be able to claim on their super’s life insurance.
 Before you decide to access your super early, find out whether doing so would affect your insurance entitlements.

 Premiums for life insurance are often deducted directly from the super’s lump sum (preserved amount).
-If you withdraw all your super, you will no longer be up to date with the insurance premiums, so your insurance cover may be cancelled and you might not be able to make a claim.
-You may be able to leave some of your super in the fund so the insurance premiums continue to be paid.
+If you withdraw all your super, you will no longer be up to date with the insurance premiums, so insurance cover may be cancelled.
+You may be able to leave some of your super in the fund so insurance premiums continue to be paid.
+Insurance can also be cancelled if super funds are inactive for more than 16 months.

 Workers compensation

-In Australia, an estimated 5000 people are diagnosed with work-related cancers each year.
+In Australia, about 5000 people are diagnosed with work-related cancers each year.
 Work-related cancers can be caused by:

 - ultraviolet (UV) radiation from the sun (e.g. labourers, wharf workers, postal service workers)